Financial education in the Commonwealth of Independent States (CIS)

 9-10 December 2019, Moscow, Russia

-DAY 1 - Senior officials from the Commonwealth of Independent States (CIS) and the Russian Ministry of Finance and international and OECD experts on financial education will review the achievements of the first phase of the Technical Assistance Project.
-Focus areas will include: measuring financial literacy and inclusion, the design and implementation of national strategies, the financial literacy of young people and the financial literacy of migrants.
+DAY 1 - Senior officials from the Commonwealth of Independent States (CIS) and the Russian Ministry of Finance and international and OECD experts on financial education reviewed the achievements of the first phase of the Technical Assistance Project.
+Focus areas included: measuring financial literacy and inclusion, the design and implementation of national strategies, the financial literacy of young people and the financial literacy of migrants.

-DAY 2 - The second phase of the Technical Assistance Project will be announced.
-A roundtable discussion will explore avenues for future work on financial education and inclusion, and follow-up opportunities to be pursued through the community of CIS experts and policy makers formed over the past three years.
+DAY 2 - The second phase of the Technical Assistance Project was announced.
+A roundtable discussion explored avenues for future work on financial education and inclusion, and follow-up opportunities to be pursued through the community of CIS experts and policy makers formed over the past three years.

-A more technical workshop will then focus on an issue pertinent to transition economies: the risks of short-term consumer credit and the need for responsible borrowing behaviour.
+A more technical workshop focused on an issue pertinent to transition economies: the risks of short-term consumer credit and the need for responsible borrowing behaviour.

 Contact us at firstname.lastname@example.org

 Launched in 2017, the OECD-Russia Technical Assistance Project on Financial Education in the Commonwealth of Independent States (CIS)/Eurasia provides tailored guidance and technical support for the design, implementation and review of evidence-based financial education strategies and policies in six CIS/Eurasian economies: Armenia, Azerbaijan, Belarus, Kazakhstan, the Kyrgyz Republic and Tajikistan.